jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (2) Subject to this section, and to sections 94 and 139B of the Tax Administration Act 1994, the provisions of this Act and of the Tax Administration Act 1994, so far as they are applicable and with any necessary modifications, apply with respect to qualifying company election tax, and to any late payment penalty payable under section 139B of the Tax Administration Act 1994 in respect of that qualifying company election tax as if it were income tax imposed under section BB 1, but nothing in this section is to be so construed as to include qualifying company election tax or any such late payment penalty in the expressions income tax or tax for the purposes of—
   (a) the provisions listed in section OB 6(3); or
   (b) the provisional tax rules; or
-  (c) section 120K of the Tax Administration Act 1994.
+  (c) sections 120KB to 120KE of the Tax Administration Act 1994.

 ### HG 13 Dividends from qualifying company
 (1) Where any qualifying company pays a dividend to any person (in this section referred to as the shareholder) resident in New Zealand,—